Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Exact Solution Using Linear Programs

-\introparagraph{Program properties} \Cref{eq:best_LP_topk} is a linear program with $k \cdot n$ binary integer indicator variables and $m$ continuous weight variables.
-Hence we can directly solve it using a MILP solver like Gurobi~\cite{gurobi}.
+\introparagraph{Program properties} \Cref{eq:best_LP_topk} is a linear program with $k \cdot n$ binary integer indicator variables and $m$ continuous weight variables plus weight constraints (at least 1).
+We can directly solve it using an MILP solver like Gurobi~\cite{gurobi}.
 SMT theorem provers like Z3~\cite{z3} can be used if we convert the optimization problem to a series of satisfiability problems, performing binary search to find the smallest error value for which a satisfying assignment can be found.

-\begin{example} In \Cref{example:indicator}, the answer for \BEST is 0, because linear scoring functions exist that perfectly rank $r$ before $s$, and both before $t$.
-(This also implies that the answer for \SAT is ``SATISFIABLE''.) \Cref{fig:3dspace} illustrates the solution space, with the weights $w_1, w_2, w_3$ assigned to the axes.
+\begin{example} In \Cref{example:indicator}, the answer for \OPT is 0, because linear scoring functions exist that perfectly rank $r$ before $s$ before $t$. \Cref{fig:3dspace} illustrates the solution space, with the weights $w_1, w_2, w_3$ assigned to the axes.
 The red 2D triangle in 3D space represents the set of all $W$ where $w_1+w_2+w_3=1$.
 Note that the star and the other 2 lines fall into the triangle.
 Those lines show the boundaries for indicators $\delta_{tr}$ and $\delta_{sr}$ (and hence also $\delta_{rs})$.
 Indicator $\delta_{ts}$ is not visible because it only intersects with the triangle at corner point$(0, 1, 0)$: $s$ dominates $t$ and hence $\delta_{ts}$ must be 0.
-The star represents a scoring function that perfectly recovers the given ranking $\pi = [r > s > t]$, falling into the intersection of half-spaces satisfying $\delta_{tr} = 0, \delta_{sr} = 0, \delta_{rs} = 1, \delta_{ts} = 0$.
+The star represents a scoring function that perfectly recovers the given ranking $\pi[r, s, t] = [1, 2, \bot]$, falling into the intersection of half-spaces satisfying $\delta_{tr} = 0, \delta_{sr} = 0$.
 This intersection can intuitively be described as the set of weight vectors with small $w_1$, large $w_2$, and very small $w_3$. \end{example}